epfl-lara/cs320/labs/labs06_material/presentation.md

 apply to your presentation.
 It is an amazing and entertaining talk, despite (or because) it is meta-circular: he does as he says.
 Note: breaking physical objects or referring to supernatural beings in your video is not required.
-Use your own judgement and strike a balance in being comfortable with what and how you are saying things and trying out these pieces of advice.
+Use your own judgment and strike a balance in being comfortable with what and how you are saying things and trying out these pieces of advice.